 What’s the best way to develop a vision and strategic plan – whether it’s a country strategy, a Thematic Strategy or a Business Strategy?

 At People Zone we believe that real magic happens when people come together to share their experience and learning.
 The experience, and the result, is so very different from the consultant approach – where individuals are consulted individually.
-The reason why we do facilitation is that it really is true that the whole is greater than the sum of the parts.
-The very fact that people share and explore their ideas and opinions with one another means that they start to perceive and understand things differently.

 Our clients come to us because they realise that no strategy is worth the paper it’s written on if there’s no buy-in.